gfxdisp/ALSaRR/README.md

 # ALSaRR
-This repository contains the source code for CaMoJAB metric and ALSaRR method described in our SIGGRAPH paper
+[Coming soon] This repository contains the VRS motion quality dataset, source code for CaMoJAB metric and ALSaRR method described in our SIGGRAPH paper